17th and 18th-century Anglophone writing and performance, infrastructure, public works, projects and projection

 I am an associate professor of English at SUNY-Buffalo, where I research the eighteenth-century Anglophone world.
 I received my PhD from the University of Pennsylvania in 2012.
 My academic writing has appeared in Critical Inquiry, ELH, PMLA, Eighteenth-Century Studies, The Eighteenth Century, Philological Quarterly, and various critical collections.
 I have also written essays for The Washington Post, The Boston Review, Time, Avidly, and Book Post.

-My new book, The Northeast Corridor, is coming out from the University of Chicago Press in April 2024.
+My book, The Northeast Corridor, came out from the University of Chicago Press in April 2024.
 It’s about trains, and how they make the places that make us.

-I am currently writing a monograph, Rights of Way: A Literary Approach to Infrastructure, which finds the conceptual origins of our built world in early modern debates over the legality of passage.
+I am finishing a monograph, Rights of Way: A Literary Approach to Infrastructure (under contract with the University of Chicago Press) which finds the conceptual origins of our built world in early modern debates over the legality of passage.
 I have delivered invited talks from this project at Harvard, Yale, Columbia, and the University of Iowa.

 My first book, The Wreckage of Intentions: Projects in British Culture, 1660-1730 (University of Pennsylvania Press, 2017) investigated the origins of projects, concrete yet incomplete efforts to advance British society in a period defined by revolutions of finance and agriculture, the rise of experimental science, and the establishment of constitutional monarchy.